CrisChr/vitemplate/README.md

 ## Features

-This extension provides a visualization step way to create project by using Vite to build.
+This extension provides a visual step way to create web project template by using Vite scaffold.
 Support React, Vue, Svelte, Solid, Vanilla, Preact, Lit and Qwik, also Next, and support Typescript.

 > Note: All the framework and Vite default using the latest version.